Extending Stable and Popular Matching Algorithms from Bipartite to Arbitrary Instances: Introduction

 \section{Introduction}

-Preference based matching markets is an extensively studied topic in computer science, mathematics and economics literature.
-The extensive study of the area started back in 1962 after the seminal paper of Gale and Shapley \cite{gale1962college}, who introduced the stable marriage problem and showed that a stable matching always exists and can be found in linear time.
-Since then, countless applications and related models have been studied, see Manlove \cite{manlove2013algorithmics} for an overview.
-Applications include Resident allocation, University admission, Kidney exchange, job markets and much more.
+Preference-based matching markets are a well-studied area in computer science, mathematics, and economics, with many practical applications.
+Research in this field began in 1962 with the influential work of Gale and Shapley, who introduced the stable marriage problem and showed that a stable matching always exists and can be found in linear time \cite{gale1962college}.
+This discovery led to a large body of research on matching problems and their applications.
+For an overview, see Manlove \cite{manlove2013algorithmics}.
+Today, matching theory is used in many areas, including resident allocation, university admissions, kidney exchanges, job markets, and more, making it important for various decision-making tasks

 A central question related to stable matchings is about finding a maximum size stable matching in a given instance with weak preferences (meaning ties are allowed).
 For bipartite instances, the problem is called \smti, which has been show to admit a 3/2-approximation algorithm by McDermid in 2009 \cite{Mcdermid09}.
 However, the question of approximability remained open for arbitrary instances ever since Irving and Manlove asked it in their seminal paper more than 20 years ago \cite{irving2002stable}.
 The approximablity of maximum size stable matchings in arbitrary (also called roommmates) instances was also posed as an open question at \cite{egres}.
 As our main result, we resolve this long-standing open question and show that the problem admits a 3/2-approximation algorithm just as in the bipartite special case.
 Somewhat surprisingly, this result has a nice application for the allocation of residents to hospitals in the presence of couples, which is also a central problem in the field, with applications in many country's national resident matching programs, such as the NRMP in the US \cite{nrmp}.